sfgeekgit/ktfh/src/data/story.md

 TODO: write intro for the game here.

-the point of the game is...
-Your goal as a player is...
+The point of the game is to explore the potential boons and dangers of AGI

 The essay is relevant because...

-You control an AI startup.
+In this game, you make choices that control an AI startup.

-You have choices to make.

 Choices that affect the growth and success of your company.

 Choices that affect the growth and success of humanity itself.

-*Italic text*

 ## Page Intro2